 Dang and his colleagues examined the potential applications and challenges of 6G communications in a study published in Nature Electronics.
 They found that 6G communications will need to be more secure, protect people’s privacy, be ubiquitously accessible and affordable, and safeguard users’ mental and physical well-being.

 Achieving these criteria is no small feat.
 5G communications have many advantages, supporting internet protocol television, high-definition video streaming, basic virtual and augmented reality services, and faster transmission; however, it does not involve the use of ground-breaking technologies.
-Its main focus has been about enhancing performance rather than technology.
+Efforts have mainly been focused on enhancing performance rather than on using the latest technologies.

 Communications systems get updated every decade, which is also known as a generation or simply a "G."

 Meanwhile, 6G is expected to revolutionize the way we communicate.
 Envision a day, somewhere around 2030, when recreational scuba divers, for example, use their phones to transmit holographic images of themselves in their underwater surroundings to colleagues at work.

 Other applications will include more accurate indoor positioning, allowing an application to identify exactly where you are in a 10-story building; a more tactile internet that allows remote machine operation or cooperative automated driving; improved in-flight and on-the-move connectivity; and the transmission of biological information extracted from exhaled breath, allowing the detection of developing contagions and the diagnosis of disease.